ICC International Centre for ADR: Traineeship

 - other projects based on the trainee’s interests and background.

-The candidate should have strong academic credentials and prior professional experience as well as demonstrated interest in alternative dispute resolution, preferably mediation.
+The candidate should have strong academic credentials and prior professional legal experience as well as demonstrated interest in alternative dispute resolution, preferably mediation.
 Fluency in English and French is essential.
-Proficiency in other languages is an advantage.
+Proficiency in other languages, like Spanish is an advantage.

-In additions to the activities with the Centre, time allowing, trainees also have the opportunity to attend sessions of the Court of Arbitration and staff meetings for the arbitration teams.
+In addition to the activities with the Centre, time allowing, trainees also have the opportunity to attend sessions of the International Court of Arbitration and staff meetings for the arbitration teams.

 The candidate needs to still be registered as a student during the time of the traineeship.
 Recent graduates who are not anymore enrolled in an educational program are therefore not eligible to do a Traineeship at ICC.